bigcommerce/stencil-cli/README.md

 Run `stencil release` to tag a new version of your theme, create a [GitHub release](https://help.github.com/articles/about-releases/) in your theme repository, and upload the zip bundle file to the release assets.
-This is useful for tracking your changesin your Theme, and is the tool we use to create new releases in BigCommerce [Cornerstone](https://github.com/bigcommerce/stencil) theme.
+This is useful for tracking your changes in your Theme, and is the tool we use to create new releases in BigCommerce [Cornerstone](https://github.com/bigcommerce/stencil) theme.

+Run `stencil push` to bundle the local theme and upload it to your store, so it will be available in My Themes.
+To push the theme and also activate it, use `stencil push -a`.
+To automatically delete the oldest theme if you are at your theme limit, use `stencil push -d`.
+These can be used together, as `stencil push -a -d`.

+Run `stencil pull` to sync changes to your theme configuration from your live store.
+For example, if Page Builder has been used to change certain theme settings, this will update those settings in config.json in your theme files so you don't overwrite them on your next upload.

 ## Features